QinisoMazibuko/EuroBooks/README.md

 * The Backend solution is an implementation of the command, Query, Responsibility Segragation Pattern/Architecture (CQRS)
 * API
 	* EuroBooks.API
 		* This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
-Therefore only *Startup.cs* should reference Infrastructure.
+Therefore only *Startup.cs* references Infrastructure.
-		* In appsettings.json
 		* To be able to run migrations, set this as Startup project
 		* Run migrations using following command
 		> Add-Migration 'Migration text' -Context ApplicationDbContext -OutputDir Migrations\SQLServer